 High elevation grown tea is one of the most adored styles of Taiwanese tea.
-Elevation above 1,000 meters creates harsher growing conditions and cooler overall temperature, allowing its tea harvest to be hardier and more aromatic compared to its sea level counterparts.
+Elevations above 1,000 meters make for harsher growing conditions and cooler overall temperatures, producing teas that are hardier and more aromatic compared to their sea level counterparts.

-The set includes 2 oz box (10 pots) of each tea, packed in a beautiful box with an artist illustration, ready to be gifted to the pickiest of picky.
+The set includes 2 oz boxes (10 pots) of each of the three teas, packed in a beautiful box adorned with artist illustration, ready to be gifted to the pickiest of picky.

-Mount Pyrus, also known as Li Shan (梨山)
+- Mount Pyrus (2 oz), also known as Li Shan (梨山)

-Valley of Dragon & Phoenix, also known as Shan Lin Xi (杉林溪)
+- Valley of Dragon & Phoenix (2 oz), also known as Shan Lin Xi (杉林溪)

-Mount Ali, also known as Ali Shan (阿里山)
+- Mount Ali (2 oz), also known as Ali Shan (阿里山)